eonpatapon/contrail-gremlin/README.md

     12:06:11.099 setup ▶ NOTI 006 Listening for updates.
     12:06:11.099 setup ▶ NOTI 007 To exit press CTRL+C

+## About deletions

+While create and update events are immediately applied to the graph, the delete event is delayed a little bit to ensure that the resource is actually completely removed from the DB.
+Upon deletion the property `deleted` with a timestamp is added to the vertex.
+A few seconds later `gremlin-sync` will check if the resource is correctly removed from the DB.
+If yes the vertex is removed from the graph, if not the resource is probably half-deleted in the DB and the property `_incomplete` is added to the vertex.

 # Using gremlin-fsck

 `gremlin-fsck` is a contrail-api-cli command.
 It will run different consistency checks on the gremlin server and clean/fix resources if needed with some `contrail-api-cli-extra` commands.

     cd gremlin-fsck
     pip install -r requirements.txt